open-component-model/ocm-spec/doc/01-model/07-extensions.md

 ## Digest Algorithms

 Digest algorithms describe the way digests are calculated from a byte stream.
-The defined algorithms can be found [here](../04-extensions/04-algorithms/digest-algorithms.md).
+The defined algorithms can be found in the [Digest Algorithms extension section](../04-extensions/04-algorithms/digest-algorithms.md).

 ## Signing Algorithms